 Why can't men enter The Ned Prix de Fashion?
 We are lucky enough to have Victoria Racing Club on board as one of the competition's major partners and, as part of their prize, the winner gets to fly to Melbourne to compete in the females-only MYER Fashions on the Field competition.
 All is not lost for the gents however, on the same day of the competition we hold a Menswear Award (a relatively new addition to the line-up) which also has some brilliant prizes up for grabs.

-I want to have a crack at the Fashion Qualifier on Vodafone Derby Day for a last chance to pre-qualify for The Ned Prix de Fashion Regional Final - how do I enter?
+I want to have a crack at the Fashion Qualifiers in association with Milford Centre on Vodafone Derby Day for a last chance to pre-qualify for The Ned Prix de Fashion Regional Final - how do I enter?
 Entering is easy.
 You can either enter on the day at the registration desk by the fashion marquee OR you help avoid the queues and speed things up on the day by pre-registering online.
 We open up pre-registrations closer to the event date.
 Keep an eye out on this website.